Eicher Polaris Multix

-The Eicher Polaris Multix (or Multix) was a personal utility vehicle manufactured by Eicher Motors and Polaris India (the Indian arm of Polaris Inc.).
+The Eicher Polaris Multix (or Multix) is a personal utility vehicle manufactured by Eicher Motors and Polaris India (the Indian arm of Polaris Inc.).
 The vehicle was announced in June 2015, and the first vehicle was delivered on 26 August 2015.
 Multix is promoted by its manufacturer as "India's first personal utility vehicle", able to be used as a people carrier, a cargo carrier and also a power generator.

 History

 In July 2012, Eicher Motors and Polaris Inc. formed a 50:50 joint venture (JV) to manufacture vehicles in India.
 This JV was formed with an initial investment of ₹350 crore and the new company was named "Eicher Polaris Pvt.
 Ltd." Thereafter, Eicher Motors and Polaris Industries combined their research and development facilities in their new manufacturing plant in Kukas, Jaipur, Rajasthan, India.

 In May 2018, Eicher and Polaris announced they were closing down the Indian-joint venture, and discontinuing the Multix.